ingmarboeschen/JATSdecoder/README.md

 # JATSdecoder
-A text extraction and manipulation toolset for NISO-JATS coded XML files.
-Some extraction and helper functions can be applied to any textual input.
+A text extraction and manipulation toolset for the statistical programming language [R](www.r-project.org) Its function JATSdecoder() extracts meta data, sectioned text and reference list from NISO-JATS coded XML files. study.character() uses the JATSdecoder result to perform fine tuned extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text. study.character()'s extraction functions can be applied to any textual input.
+Further JATSdecoder supplies some helpfull functions to unify special characters and representations of numbers in text as well as usefull tools ro break and select text parts.
+Its function text2sentences() is especially design for floating text with scientific content (referenzes, results).

-- The function **JATSdecoder() consist of functions that can be used stand alone too:
+- JATSdecoders core function **JATSdecoder()** consist of several functions that can also be used stand alone on NISO-JATS doeded XML files or text input:
-  - get.title()
+  - get.title()      # extracts title
+  - get.author()     # extracts author/s as vector
+  - get.aff()        # extracts involved affiliation as vector
+  - get.journal()    # extracts journal
+  - get.vol()        # extracts vol as vector
+  - get.doi()        # extracts Digital Object Identifier
+  - get.history()    # extracts history as vector
+  - get.country()    # extracts country/countries of origin as vector
+  - get.type()       # extracts type
+  - get.subject()    # extracts subjects as vector
+  - get.keywords()   # extracts keywords as vector
+  - get.abstract()   # extracts abstract
+  - get.text()       # extracts sections and text as list
+  - get.references() # extracts reference list as vector

+- JATSdecoders core function **study.character()** consist of several functions that are applied to specific text parts of the JATSdecoder() result but can also be used stand alone on any plain text input:
+  - get.n.studies()   # extracts title
+  - get.author() # extracts author/s as vector
-  - get.journal()
+  - get.journal() # extracts journal
+  - get.vol()     # extracts vol as vector
+  - get.history() # extracts history as vector
+  - get.aff()     # extracts involved affiliation as vector
+  - get.country() # extracts country/countries of origin as vector
+  - get.doi()     # extracts Digital Object Identifier
+  - get.text()    # extracts sections and text as list
+  - get.references() # extracts reference list as vector

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents